sonusindhu/mark-one/README.md

 ## Adding Components

-See `CONTRIBUTING.MD`
+Guidelines for adding components are defined in [`CONTRIBUTING.MD`](CONTRIBUTING.MD)

 ## Documentation

 We're using [React Styleguidist](https://react-styleguidist.js.org/) to generate our documentation.
-Run `npm run build` to see the docs.